 Heading along Crescimbeni Street you reach the Corso Matteotti where the Palazzo Lepri stands.
 This palace was built in the late 17th century by Andrea Vici to a design by Giuseppe Valadier and now holds the Bevagna Town Hall and Museum.

-The museum has an archaeological section, which preserves various finds from the Archaic, Imperial and Medieval periods.
+The museum has an archaeological section which holds various artefcts from the Archaic, Roman Imperial and Medieval periods.

 In three other rooms, landscapes, portraits and works of artists are exhibited, such as those of G.B.
 Pecetti (1693-1743) [for more works in Bevagna by this very Realist painter see the Cloister of San Domenico, where he painted over 20 works about the life of San Giacomo], G.B.
 Michelini (1604-1697), and Francesco Providoni (XVI century).

-In the Central Square of Bevagna, the Church of San Domenico and Fra Giacomo was built in the late 13th century.
+In the central square in Bevagna, the Church of San Domenico and Fra Giacomo was built in the late 13th century.
 It has a 14th century portal with a painted lunette.
 The interior has a nave, with three apses and in the center there are some 14th century frescoes (an "Annunciation" and some “Scenes from the Life of St. Dominic”), while to the side are some 13th century wooden sculptures of "Madonna and Child" and a Crucifix.

-In the Piazza Silvestri, a notable example of typical medieval architecture, you can see the most significant monuments of the city including the 13th century Palazzo dei Consoli, decorated with slabs of travertine.
+In Piazza Silvestri, surrounded on all sides by typical medieval architecture, you can see the most significant monuments of the city.
+Thes include the 13th century Palazzo dei Consoli, decorated with slabs of travertine.
 The façade has two orders of mullioned windows and a large-scale side leading to the first floor great hall, transformed into a theatre in the 19th century.